paulhamsh/SparkTracker/README.md

 Interestingly the IOS app now gives a pop-up error when an effect is chosen it doesn't like.
 But Android accepts it, and generally updates the UI and the internal state.
 So in this regard the Android app is more friendly to pedals than the IOS app.

+Pop-up error means IOS gives a pop up saying effect invalid
+Y means the effect works and the UI (in part) is updated - and the app updates itself for that effect
+NO EFFECT means the app ignores this but shows no error

 |Amps | IOS | Android |